Coordinator Guide

 6. If they are working with a group and are finding it hard (as the students might work at a different pace or need more attention) they should let us know and we will try to find someone to help out.

-7. If they need any help or have any concerns, they should speak to a coordinator or organiser.
+7. If they need any help or have any concerns, they should speak to an organiser.

-8. If they feel uncomfortable with someone’s behaviour, they should bring it to the attention of one of the organisers.
+8. If they feel uncomfortable with someone’s behaviour, they should bring it to the attention of one of the organisers as soon as possible.
 It is very important to us that everyone feels safe and comfortable.

 10. Encourage them to come to the social gathering afterwards, which is a great way to meet new people.
 They should come.